 Let us look for a moment at what forms of existentialism ripen under the South American sky.
-Is it only the States, England, Russia, or France that have anything to say to the world?
+Is it only the States, England, Russia, and France that have anything to say to the world?
 The Latin countries in America, from Mexico to Argentina, are in many ways backward, but this does not mean that they do not have leading positions in other aspects.

 A country where people take football to heart can equally be a country of great wisdom.
 The childishness of people who play football does not alarm me.
 I am more alarmed by the childishness of people who are fanatics, who have come to believe in something and, in the name of their theory, are willing to slaughter half of humankind.
-In my opinion, an American man, easygoing, adaptable, not subject to any doctrine, unable to absorb any theory (because even Catholicism is more a lifestyle here than a rigid formula), is actually the man of the future.
+In my opinion, the American man, easygoing, adaptable, not subject to any doctrine, unable to absorb any theory (because even Catholicism is more a lifestyle here than a rigid formula), is actually the man of the future.
 And he is most certainly an existential man because, as we have said before, existentialism cannot stand schemata, abstraction, or theory.

 Here I see some resemblance to Poland.

 I spent the Argentinean summer on a pilgrimage to various secluded places, so that I could bring out of myself a new novel.
 The title?—you'll ask.
 I don't know.
 The content?—you'll ask.
 I don't know.
 So the book hasn't been started yet?—you'll ask.
-Yes, it's even half-born, but don't ask me about the content of my works, because I can't tell it "in my own words."
+Yes, it's even half-born, but don't ask me about the content of my work, because I can't tell it "in my own words."

 Thus organized on two fronts, my work has, in the past few years, brought some results.
 I used to be commonly considered a harmless madman.
 Today, and to many people, I am no longer a madman—instead, I have become someone harmful.
-Perhaps in the future you'll feel convinced that my literature is not just demolition—and that my notorious egotism will contribute to that little word "I," when it is also on your lips, the power and determination capable of enduring the cataclysms of history.
+Perhaps in the future you'll feel convinced that my literature is not just demolition—and that my notorious egotism will contribute to that little word, "I," when it is also on your lips, the power and determination capable of enduring the cataclysms of history.

-1Adam Mickiewicz, Juliusz Slowacki, Ignacy Krasinski.
-2A young boy.
+1Adam Mickiewicz, Juliusz Slowacki, Ignacy Krasinski. ↩